CRahne/Scoreboard/README.md

 ### [Constants.py](Constants.py)
 This file stores most of the variables used by the program.
 This keeps most of the values in one spot, making customizing the program much easier.
+The variables that are stored in here are described in [Constants.md](Docs/Constants.md).

 ### [ButtonStation_v6.py](ButtonStation_v6.py)
 This is where the majority of the logic takes place.
 All GUI setup, updates, and general control is done here.